Global existence and scattering for quadratic NLS with potential in 3D: Estimating first iterates

 \end{lemma} \begin{proof} Using Lemma \ref{bilin}, Bernstein's inequality and Lemma \ref{symbolbis} we can write:

 \end{proof} We can sum for $k>k_1+1$ because of the factor in front. \\ We can also estimate \eqref{R2bis} in a very similar way: \begin{lemma} Assume that $\vert k-k_1 \vert>1.$ Then

 \end{lemma}

-\subsection{Estimating \eqref{R5}, \eqref{R5bis}, \eqref{R5prime}}
+\subsubsection{Estimating \eqref{R5}, \eqref{R5prime}, \eqref{R5bis}}

-The proof used here is essentially taken from the work of Beceanu and Schlag (\cite{BSmain}).
-However since their proof will need to be adapted later on in the paper, we recall the details. \\ \\ Let's start with the following useful result: \begin{lemma}[See lemma 5.3 and equality (5.11), \cite{BSmain}] Let $\beta >0.$ \\ Let $T_3 (x_0,x,y)$ be defined as
+The proof used here is essentially taken from the work of M.Beceanu and W.Schlag (\cite{BSmain}).
+However since their proof will need to be adapted later on in the paper, we recall the details. \\ \\ Let's start with the following useful result: \begin{lemma}[See lemma 5.3 and equality (5.11), \cite{BSmain}] Let $T_3 (x_0,x,y)$ be defined as

 Then we have